abdelrahman-ahmed-nassar/Kalbonyan-Elmarsos/02-Udemy/-04-React/REACT_GUIDE/-01-jsx/README.md

 will be an object which hold all these data

+**Passing data UP**

+- pass a function from the parent component
+- receive this function in the child component
+- invoke this function with the data

 **using fragmant as a wrapper cmp**

-- import {fragmant}from "react;
+- import {fragmant} from "react;
 - use it as a wrapper cmp

 **closer look at ajx**
 function components in s syntactic sugar for the createElement function import React from "react"

 return React.createElement(